 The end of each chapter has discussion questions.
-The questions are to be typed into a Microsoft Word document, along with the answers to the questions.
+These questions are to be typed into a Microsoft Word document, along with the answers to the questions.
 Format the document such that the questions are in bold text and the answers are not.
 Each week's questions are worth 10 points toward your final grade.
+By answering these questions, the students have opportunities to study the impacts technology and society have on each other, providing another vehicle to allow students to develop their understanding of the course PSLO's.
+Note there are also self assessment questions in the modules.
+These are not your end of chapter discussion questions.
+You answer these and submit them, you will receive a grade of "0".